 The bus can be a convenient, "green," and low-cost way to get around--while you chat, read or just relax.
-Tompkins Consolidated Area Transit (TCAT), our award-winning local public transit provider, has stops at the local airport, hospital and post office; local schools and colleges; major shopping centers, parks and attractions; key spots in outlying towns, and many more places.
+Award-winning Tompkins Consolidated Area Transit (TCAT) has bus stops at the local airport, hospital and post office; local schools and colleges; shopping centers, parks and attractions; outlying towns, and many more places.

 Finding the right bus

 If you have a disability that makes it difficult or impossible to use the bus, ADA paratransit can help you get around.
 You may call TCAT's ADA Paratransit Coordinator at 607-277-9388 ext.
 420, or contact the Finger Lakes Independence Center for more information and support at 607-272-2433.

 For information on bus routes that cross county lines, see Regional Buses and Trains.

 Bus fares, passes and discounts

 If you're having trouble affording rides to work or to look for work, you may qualify for discounted bus passes through Working Families Transportation Assistance.
 TCAT also offers discounts off the regular fare on many of their fare and pass options, and half price discounts to youth ages 6-17, people aged 60 or over, or for people that recieve SSI, SSD, or VA benefits.
 TCAT also offers semester passes for youth.
 Kids under age 6 ride for free.